qai11/Isotope-Pipeline/README.md

 The analysis of Magnesium Isotopes in M,F and G stars.

 #### Continuum Normilization and Abundances
-Contains multiple scripts for taking first pass continuum fit data from "Deinira.py" redution pipeline for HERCULES data and performing post redtuction passes along with finding and checking abundances using iSpec.
+Contains multiple scripts for taking first pass continuum fit data from `Deinira.py` redution pipeline for HERCULES data and performing post redtuction passes along with finding and checking abundances using iSpec.

-File: "parameters_pipeline.py" is the main running script for these files.
-It will first call rv_combine.py to perform any barrycentric correction and proper motion adjustment, then continuum_adjust.py to correct the normilization of the spectrum, it will then run find_params.py to find the stellar parameters for each given star and finally find the abundance for given elements.
+File: `parameters_pipeline.py` is the main running script for these files.
+It will first call `rv_combine.py` to perform any barrycentric correction and proper motion adjustment as needed, then `continuum_adjust.py` to correct the normilization of the spectrum, it will then run `find_params.py` to find the stellar parameters for each given star and finally find the abundance for given elements.

 All scripts use iSpec and require the ges linelist for finding abundances from the ges_v2 paper.